 Nagabe’s use of black and white subverts their traditional use in fairy tales–and far beyond fairy tales.
 Shiva is as white a as a character can be while still elegantly depicting a person with hair, facial features and clothing.
 Similarly, Teacher is rendered almost as a shadow, with as much black as can be used while still elegantly depicting a person with black fur, horns, coat, and trousers.
 He is a very refined devilish-looking person.

 Nagabe uses but doesn’t reinforce the associations of these colors—white with purity, innocence, good.
 Black with corruption, wickedness and corruption.
 As the story progresses, Nagabe subverts these associations more and more.
 Shiva never becomes evil, but the humans in their white world become more and more frightening and genocidal.
 And the Outsiders become more comprehensible and less frightening.
-Though the story is very much told in black and white, The Girl From The Outside stays in-between, in the liminal space where the worlds bleed together, where we can meet people different from us, who might not be people as we understand “people” and to whom we might not be “people” at first, and where we can even love them.
+Though the story is very much told in black and white, The Girl From The Outside stays in-between, in the liminal space where the worlds bleed together, where we can meet people different from us, who might not be people as we understand “people” and to whom we might not be “people” at first, and where we can even learn to care for them and love them.

 Carol Borden thinks Teacher is exceptionally dapper.
 She read Nagabe’s The Girl From The Other Side: Siúil A Rún, vols.
 1-5 (Seven Seas Entertainment) for this piece.